Advanced Police Studies

-It is the students' responsibility to check their mark on any test or assignment and raise any issues within two weeks of the posting.
-If you have no grade posted for a given test, go see the faculty member in charge of that course to find out why it wasn't posted.
-Do not wait until the end of the semester to check why you're missing grades.
+It is the students' responsibility to check their marks on any test or assignment and raise any issues within two weeks of the posting.
+If you have no grade posted for a given test, go see the faculty member in charge of that course to find out why it was not posted.
+Do not wait until the end of the semester to check why you are missing grades.

 The following resources are required in test situations: student ID cards, pencils, pens, and erasers.
 A Faculty member may authorize specific resources for a test.
 All other resources are considered unauthorized and must be stored in student lockers or an area of the test room designated by the Professor/instructor.

 Ethical Conduct during Evaluations

 In test situations, students must do their own work with integrity.
 The use of unauthorized resources, unauthorized collaboration, and copying are serious offences.